 What progress has the team at RAIDBOXES made since we started working on nonviolent communication and mindfulness?
 Marianne says:

 I see progress in the fact that more and more employees are warming up to mindful or nonviolent communication.
 They’re willing to work on themselves for a different way of working together and they’re prepared to invest time in it.

 The mental health role and nonviolent communication are just two of the measures RAIDBOXES uses to promote greater mindfulness.
 Within our team and also towards our customers and society.
 Here’s a small selection from different areas:

-- Social and health promotion: This is done for all employees, e.g. through company pension plans, employee budgets, budgets for personal training, fitness, etc.
+- Social and health promotion: This is done for all employees.
+For example, through company pension schemes, employee budgets, budgets for personal further training, fitness, etc.

 - Role Equality: The area of responsibility includes, among other things, the observance and maintenance of equality of all genders.
-Also points such as equal opportunities in the company, compatibility of family and work, cultural/religious and sexual diversity (LGBTQI+), and measures against personal and structural discrimination.
+Also points such as equal opportunities in the company, compatibility of family and work, cultural/religious and sexual diversity (LGBTQI+) as well as measures against personal and structural discrimination.

-- Support during the corona crisis: We support customers from industries that are particularly hard hit by the consequences of the pandemic: culture, gastronomy, hotel trade, and events.
-Find out more about our program.
+- Corona aid: We support customers from industries that have been particularly hard hit by the consequences of the pandemic: Culture, gastronomy, hotels and events.
+Learn more about our program.

-- Action #supportyourlocals: Corona is a crisis for local traders, while platforms like Amazon are making big profits.
-This is one reason why we support the #supportyourlocals campaign with free hosting for portals that digitally network local businesses.
+- Action #supportyourlocals: Corona is a crisis for local retailers, while platforms like Amazon are reaping big profits.
+This is another reason why we support the #supportyourlocals action with free hosting for portals that digitally connect local businesses.